Effective February 1, 2016 (Last updated November 2020)

-According to UNC General Administration policy (I. 3.
+According to UNC System Office policy (I. 3.
 “Graduate and Professional Tuition” Policy Manual 1000.1.1), premium tuition may be considered for graduate and graduate professional programs.
-The following procedure is based on the recommendations of the Premium Tuition for Targeted Master’s Programs Implementation Team, which was established as a result of the Strategic Resource Management Process.
-The Implementation Team also recommended the creation of the Premium Tuition Committee to manage the premium tuition proposal process.
+The following procedure is to be followed to prepare and submit a Premium Tuition proposal to the Office of the Executive Vice Chancellor and Provost for review.

 - Providing oversight of the premium tuition proposal and review process,